w3c/trace-context/spec/20-http_header_format.md

 #### Recorded Flag (00000001)

-> **NEEDS EDITING - this whole section should be reviewed for grammar and clarity.**

 When set, the least significant bit documents that the caller may have recorded trace data.
 A caller that does not record trace data out-of-band leaves this flag unset.